 Commitment of beneficiaries and associated partners to the programme

 Beneficiaries and associated partners commit themselves to be actively involved in the TITAN project.
-Each main supervisor will commit between 10% to 20% of their time (specified in §7) to the action, in the form of supervising their own DCs (§1.3 and §1.4), participating in training activities such as organising and delivering workshops (§1.3), writing papers and reports and other dissemination tasks (§2.3), and management through the participation in various committees and the supervisory board (§4 and §5).
-Associated partners will also be closely involved, attending workshops and network conferences (§1.3), supervising secondments (§1.3), mentoring DCs (§1.3 and §1.4), and being involved in network organisation through in the supervisory board and various committees (§4 and §5).
+Each main supervisor will commit between 10% to 20% of their time (specified in §8) to the action, in the form of supervising their own DCs (§1.3 and §1.4), participating in training activities such as organising and delivering workshops (§1.3), writing papers and reports and other dissemination tasks (§2.3), and management through the participation in various committees and the supervisory board (§4 and §5).
+This overall high level of involvement is necessary to ensure training and research objectives can be met.
+Such activity levels are comparable to previously highly successful MSCA Training Networks such as ANNULIGhT, MAGISTER etc. Associated partners will also be closely involved, attending workshops and network conferences (§1.3), supervising secondments (§1.3), mentoring DCs (§1.3 and §1.4), and being involved in network organisation through in the supervisory board and various committees (§4 and §5).
 Partner organisations commit to involvement due to the highly relevant research topics covered in TITAN, which are of important strategic interest.
-The training and exposure of highly skilled engineers to industry will also improve recruitment and foster innovation. #§QUA-LIT-QL§# #§WRK-PLA-WP§#
+The training and exposure of highly skilled engineers to industry will also improve recruitment and foster innovation.

+ZHAW will be involved as an associated partner, despite supervising DCs, due to the funding position of Switzerland.
+DC16 and DC17 will be hosted by ZHAW and will undergo the same training and research programme as the other DCs.
+Irrespective of the funding origin, Prof. Mirko Bothien commits to dedicate the same amount of time as other beneficiaries.

+#§QUA-LIT-QL§# #§WRK-PLA-WP§#